 Nick Cull has lectured widely around the world, frequently as a guest of diplomatic academies or foreign ministries/public diplomacy agencies including those of the UK, Armenia, Canada, Chile, China, India, Korea, Mexico, South Africa and Switzerland.
 He has worked with the EU and NATO.
 He is a regular guest speaker at the Foreign Service Institute of the United States.
 He has worked as a consultant for the UK Foreign and Commonwealth Office, Royal Dutch Foreign Ministry and Japan Foundation among others.

 He took both his BA and PhD at the University of Leeds.
-While a graduate student he studied at Princeton in the U.S. as a Harkness Fellow of the Commonwealth Fund of New York.
-From 1997 to 2005 he was Professor of American Studies and Director of the Centre for American Studies in the Department of History at Leicester.
-He is President of the International Association for Media and History and a member of the Public Diplomacy Council.
+While a graduate student, he studied at Princeton in the U.S. as a Harkness Fellow of the Commonwealth Fund of New York.
+From 1997 to 2005, he was Professor of American Studies and founding Director of the Centre for American Studies in the Department of History at Leicester.
+In the spring of 2019 he was a visiting fellow of the Reuter’s Institute for the Study of Journalism and Green Templeton College and the University of Oxford.
+He is outgoing President of the International Association for Media and History and a board member of the Public Diplomacy Council.